Three Bags Full: Sequel

-A sequel, titled Garou: Ein Schaf-Thriller, was released in Germany in June 2010.
-It is not a detective novel but a thriller.
+A sequel, titled Garou: Ein Schaf-Thriller de], was released in Germany in June 2010.
+It is a detective novel but also a thriller.
 In it, the sheep travel to France with Rebecca and try to uncover a mystery about a werewolf.
+In 2025, Soho Press published an English edition of Garou, titled Big Bad Wool, translated by Amy Bojang, along with an audiobook narrated by Caroline Lennon.
+A third novel, titled Widdersehen: Ein Schafskrimi, was released in Germany in April 2026.

 Reception

 According to Kirkus Reviews, the sheep characters outshine the human ones, and "the sustained tone of straight-faced wonderment is magical".
-The Guardian review praised Swann for "gnawing" and "wriggling" her way into a gap in the anthropomorphized animal detective novel, thereby succeeding to avoid hackneyed "gumshoe" tropes.
-The Independent, in a rave review, found the sheep to be a successful and appealing parable for humanity, and concluded that the book has "charm without whimsy, and is touching without being sentimental".
+A review by Ian Sansom for The Guardian praised Swann for "gnawing" and "wriggling" her way into a gap in the anthropomorphized animal detective novel, thereby succeeding to avoid hackneyed "gumshoe" tropes.
+Jane Jakeman, writing for The Independent, in a rave review, found the sheep to be a successful and appealing parable for humanity, and concluded that the book has "charm without whimsy, and is touching without being sentimental".
 Publishers Weekly called Three Bags Full "refreshingly original", and observed that Swann's "sheep's-eye view and the animals' literal translation of the strange words and deeds of the human species not only create laugh-out-loud humor but also allow the animals occasional flashes of accidental brilliance".

-Adaptations

-The film adaptation tilted The Sheep Detectives starting Hugh Jackman and Emma Thompson is slated for a May 2026 Mother's Day weekend release.
+Film adaptation

+A film adaptation titled The Sheep Detectives that is directed by Kyle Balda, written by Craig Mazin, and starring Hugh Jackman, among others, was released theatrically in May 2026.

+Audiobooks

 German audiobook versions of Glennkill and Garou, read by Andrea Sawatzki, were published by Random House Audio in 2005 and 2010.

-English version of the audiobook read by Josephine Bailey was released in 2007.
+An English version of the audiobook read by Josephine Bailey was released in 2007.
 A second English version read by Caroline Lennon was published in February 2025.